neherlab/pangraph/docs/src/tutorials/tutorial_1.md

 - `pangraph.fa`: a fasta file containing the consensus sequence for each block.
 - `pangraph.gfa`: a [Graphical Fragment Assembly](https://github.com/GFA-spec/GFA-spec) file that contains a representation of the pangenome graph structure.

 The latter can be visualized using [Bandage](https://rrwick.github.io/Bandage/).
 The option `--no-duplications` causes the export function to avoid including duplicated blocks in the graph representation (they are instead exported as isolated blocks).
 In our experience this results in a less "tangled" visual representation.
 Below is how the Bandage visualization of this example pangraph looks like.
-Blocks are colored by depth, with blocks that occur more time colored in red, and blocks that are less common colored in black.
+Blocks are colored by frequency, with common blocks (appearing in many different chromosomes) in red and rare blocks (appearing in only a few chromosomes) in black.

 ![img](./../assets/bandage_ecoli_full.png)